miman/docker-srv-hosting/readme.md

 ## Services

-These are the main services that can be installed with this project:
+These are the services that can be installed with this project:

 -  Home Assistant
 -  Nextcloud